 Christmas has its deepest roots in Kerstmis, the ages-old Dutch holiday tradition.
-It has a complicated history, based on the story of St. Nicholas, the bishop of Myra, blended with a mix of paganism, Western Christianity and even Spanish influence.
-Nowadays, on the first Saturday after the 11th of November, Sint Nicholas and his many black servants arrive by boat, from Spain, or at least that is the story told.
-Then they parade through every Dutch town to give out candy and ask if the children have been good.
+It has a complicated history, based on the story of St. Nicholas, the bishop of Myra, blended with a mix of paganism, Western Christianity, Spanish influence and, of course, the Dutch colonial slave trade.
+Nowadays, on the first Saturday after the 11th of November, Sint Nicolaas and his many black servants (zwarte pieten) arrive by boat, from Spain, or at least that is the story told.
+Then, they parade through every Dutch town to give out candy and ask if the children have been good.
 In 2017, Romke photographed this controversial parade in The Hague.